We’ve all had it happen: a negative comment on Facebook Page post that glares at you from the screen.

 After you do this, you’ll see other options you can take, including “unhide,” “delete,” and “ban user.”

 Agorapulse’s moderation tools make it incredibly simple to find comments that need your attention quickly.
-You can view all comments under the “Monitoring” tab and selecting your Facebook Page.
+You can view all comments under the “Inbox” tab and selecting your Facebook Page.
 To hide a comment, click on it.

 Once you’ve hidden a comment, you can unhide it at any time from the Agorapulse dashboard.